Ships and shipping

 Find technical information, pictures, logs and histories of passenger and cargo ships.

-As the Library has collected many shipboard diaries and letters since Log of Logs was published, it is also worth searching our Manuscripts collection via the catalogue:
+As the Library has collected many shipboard diaries and letters since Log of Logs was published, it is also worth searching our Manuscripts collection via the catalogue.
+Use the search bar to enter the name of the ship, and then select 'Manuscripts' from the drop down box:

-Australia New Zealand UK mails The primary focus of this two-volume work is to show how packet mails between the UK and Australia/New Zealand travelled and how such letters were rated to 1900.
+Ever wondered how letters and other post made it between the UK and Australia and New Zealand?
+The primary focus of this two-volume work is to show how packet mails between the UK and Australia/New Zealand travelled and how such letters were rated to 1900.
 In doing that it includes a wealth of information on the shipping lines involved, the ships and the routes that they ran.
+The volumes include pictures of ships and the letters and postage stamps used, as well as tables showing the dates of departure, ports called at and total sailing time to destinations.

-Convict ships, medical journals - 1816 to 1867 lists medical journals for many convict ships and some emigrant ships.
-These medical journals have been copied as part of the Australian Joint Copying Project (AJCP) and subsequently digitised by the National Library of Australia (NLA), which means you can now view them online.
+Some medical journals from convict ships and emigrant ships have been copied as part of the Australian Joint Copying Project (AJCP) and subsequently digitised by the National Library of Australia (NLA), which means you can now view them online.

 The medical journals are from two different 'classes' of the Public Records Office (PRO) Series: